g1BSsQ/device-os-lab/STYLE_GUIDE.md

 - **Free Unused Memory**: Ensure that dynamically allocated memory is freed when no longer needed.
 - **Optimize Data Structures**: Use memory-efficient data structures like bitfields or unions where applicable.
 - **Profile Memory Usage**: Regularly profile your application to identify memory bottlenecks and optimize accordingly.

+## Commit Message Style

+- Use the present tense ("Fix bug" not "Fixed bug").
+- Use the imperative mood ("Add feature" not "Adds feature").
+- Limit the subject line to 72 characters.
+- Include references to issues or pull requests when applicable.